vanemmerik/cuepoints_markers_plugin/README.md

 # Brightcove - cue point markers plugin
-A Brightcove player plugin that adds cue point markers and metadata dynamically to the scrub bar.
+A Brightcove player plugin that adds cue point markers and metadata dynamically to the player progress bar.